kedacore/keda-docs/content/docs/2.9/scalers/datadog.md

 ## Multi-Query Support

-To reduce issues with API Rate Limiting from Datadog, it is possible to send a single query, which contains multiple queries, comma-seperated.
+To reduce issues with API rate limiting from Datadog, it is possible to send a single query, which contains multiple queries, comma-seperated.
 When doing this, the results from each query are aggregated based on the `queryAggregator` value (eg: `max` or `average`).

 This works well, when wanting to scale on more than one metric with similar return values (or with arthimetics in the query that make them similar)